kminami/apib2swagger/README.md

 $ apib2swagger -i api.md --open-api-3
 $ apib2swagger -i api.md --info-title
 $ apib2swagger -i api.md --prefer-file-ref

-# When using file references and running the SwaggerUI server, you can specify the source
-# directory with the -sd flag.
-It will check the input directory and execution directory
-# if -sd is not given.
-$ apib2swagger -i api.md -s --prefer-file-ref -sd ~/projects/src/
 ```

 Without -i option it reads from STDIN, without -o option writes to STDOUT.